twotwentyseven/handbook/levels-for-project-managers.md

 * Interalises our processes, using these almost intuitively and offers suggestions to improve these.
 * Usually 3-4 years of experience as a professional project manager.

-## Head of Project
+## Head of Projects

 * Effectively oversees/manages the company’s portfolio of projects ensuring there is clear, relevant communication about project status across all teams.
 * At ease both internally and in front of clients during pitches, updates or follow-ups.
-* Helps set and maintain professional standards for the entire organization.
+* Helps set and maintain professional standards for the project management team.
 * Owns processes and updates regularly with team input.
 * Usually 5-8 years experience as a professional project manager.

 ## Director of Operations

-* ...
+* Effectively manages the day to day operations across all teams including frontend, backend, design, and project management.
+* Confidentely represents the company in a variety of familiar and unfamiliar siutations with clients during pitches, updates or follow-ups.
+* Helps set and maintain professional standards for the entire organisation.
+* Develops process and ensures accountability of process across all teams.
+* Usually at least 8 years as a professional project manager and 3-5 years as a Head of Projects of equivalent level.